fthirty/php-api/README.md

 ## Requirements

 - Two folder CurlLib and Tester
-- Can directly test Tester's any file after setting domain,email and api key of curlwrap_v2.php (CurlLib folder)
+- Can directly test Tester's any file after setting domain,email and api key of curlwrap.php (CurlLib folder)

 ## Usage